visualect/snake-game/README.md

-a snake game in pure javascript using canvas
+Snake game in pure javascript using canvas